jakedeichert/typescript-api-service/api/README.md

 This service uses `mask` as a task runner, instead of npm scripts.
 Listed below are some of the common commands you'll run.

 > All commands assume that you've already ran `mask bootstrap` in the root of this repo which prepares all packages for use.
+If you're running this service outside of docker, you need to run `mask start -cb` in the root as well.

 **`mask dev`**: This will spin up the docker database container and then start the service in development mode with file watching enabled for auto rebuilds.